 A "Winter Wonderland" Christmas festival is already being discussed.

 Jocelyn Davies, deputy minister for housing and regeneration, said: "This project is very important to Rhyl as it will provide a catalyst for investment and attract other businesses to west Rhyl.

-"The public areas around the cinema will also be improved, and will provide facilities for large-scale events which will help to attract visitors to the town."'Regenerating the town'
+"The public areas around the cinema will also be improved, and will provide facilities for large-scale events which will help to attract visitors to the town."

 The assembly government grant has been awarded via Denbighshire council which has been involved in the development plans.